Ultimate Naples Travel Guide for First-Time Visitors

 Neapolitans are known for their warmth and friendliness, and the best way to get in their good books is to respect the local customs and culture.
 For example, dressing modestly and behaving respectfully in the cathedral, churches, and other religious sites.

-A great way to immerse yourself in the local culture is taking part in La Passeggiata; join the locals in their evening stroll along the Lungomare waterfront or through the city’s streets.
-It’s ideal for people-watching and burning off some of the calories from your delicious meals.
+A great way to immerse yourself in the local culture is taking part in La Passeggiata – the evening stroll locals take along the Lungomare or through the city’s lively streets.
+It’s a fun way to do some people-watching and burn off some of the calories from your delicious meals.

 If you need reliable internet during your holiday and don’t want to rely on temperamental public Wi-FI, check out Airalo.
-This company offers E-SIM cards which can be used in 200 countries.
-My partner and I have personally used Airalo several times and find the E-SIMs to be very easy to set up and use.
+My husband and I have personally used Airalo several times and find the E-SIMs to be very easy to set up and use.
 Airalo offers E-SIM cards for 7, 15 or 30 days, with a variety of data packages, making them perfect for long and short trips!

 Ciao for now